This dessert will wow everyone’s socks off and it only takes 5 minutes to make.

 Healthy, yummy and quick, a winning formula in the kitchen, this dessert ticks all the boxes.
 I make this for breakfast, snacks or as a dessert.
 No matter who eats this dessert the bowls are always licked clean.
 Sugar free and full of pure goodness it is the choice of gods.
 I have mine without honey or maple syrup but feel free to add some if you like.

 Vary the fruits with the seasons, peaches, apricots, cherries, glazed apples or sliced banana and create your own combo.
 Life is an illusion, a big part of eating is sight, when food looks fresh and delicious we are drawn to it.
 Smell, texture, taste also come into the mix.
 So smell the strawberries, look at the crunch of coconut and almonds and taste the burst of nature in a glass.

 Cooks note: mise en place: a French cooking term for having everything in its place.
 This helps to keep an organised kitchen and an unflustered cook.
 Preparing all ingredients first, taking out the equipment you need and reading through a recipe will make cooking relaxing and fun as it should be.
 Put on some music, try and keep the bench space tidy and there will be less cleaning up at the end.

 4 glasses for serving

 Frypan, preferably heavy based

 Ingredients: prepare all ingredients first

-600 gms natural full fat yogurt, I used a sheep yogurt, coconut or Greek yogurt are also good
+600 gms natural full fat yogurt, I used a sheep yogurt, coconut or goat yogurt are also good

 300 gms strawberries